gadget-framework/mfdb/README.md

 ### Linux (Redhat / Fedora)

-Installation of RPostgreSQL will happen automatically, however you need some PostgreSQL libraries before it will work:
+Installation of RPostgres will happen automatically, however you need some PostgreSQL libraries before it will work:

     yum install postgresql-devel